 In addition to these commercial recordings, a number of French pianists have made it a point to include various numbers from Musique intimes as part of their recital programs.
 One such pianist is Anne Queffélec.
 Her 2014 performance of the final piece in Book 2 (Glas) at Oji Hall in Tokyo, Japan was captured on audio and is available to hear on YouTube.

-But even given the advocacy of some pianists, there’s no question these charming miniatures deserve to be better-known — and championed by more pianists.
+But even given the advocacy of some pianists, there’s no question these miniatures deserve to be better-known — and championed by more pianists.
 Each of the pieces in both sets is its own special gem, and collectively the music represents pianism on a high level.
-Hopefully, more performers will add the Musiques intimes sets to their recital repertoire and present their charms to audiences around the world.
+Hopefully, more performers will add the Musiques intimes sets to their recital repertoire and present the music’s considerable charms to audiences around the world.